Pack3tL0ss/ConsolePi/README.md

   - Additionally AutoHotSpot was added as a configurable option, but the prompt didn't display.
 All of these worked via cmd-line option/silent install.
   > If you did a fresh install w/ any version from v2020-2.4 - v2020-4.2 you are likely impacted.
 Just use `sudo passwd consolepi` to set the password as desired.

+### Sept 2020 (v2020-4.3) Installer Version 53 Sept 2020 Lots of Installer Tweaks
+- This effort was primarily around the Installer and the Image Creator.
+- Installer: Tested, re-tested, made enhancements/improvements, added more imports
+- Place home/pi home/your-user /root etc. in consolepi-stage dir and run image-creator...
+  - Image Creator will import home/pi into home/pi on the image, entire directory structure.
+Same for /root.
+  - Once the installer runs on the image it will also import /home/pi (redundant, but useful if you don't use the image-creator)
+  - Installer also prompts to see if you want to create new users, once created if in the consolepi-stage dir it's structure will be imported
+> So you can import .ssh keys / known_hosts and any other files/dirs you want in the users home.

 # Features
 ## **Feature Summary Image**